 - The United States customer service is available via email and/or phone

 - Runs on battery power only

 Things to Consider When Buying a Spotting Scope Under $500

 Spotting scope reviews would be nothing without a buying guide to give you all the information you need to make a perfect decision.
 The next bit of information will focus on important pieces of a spotting scope that you need when purchasing one.
 So, let us talk about the most notable features of a spotting scope.

 There are 4 types of coating options you should consider.
 The first is coated which means that you have a single layer of protection on one lens at least.
-On the other hand, the fully-coated layer is single covering on every glass-to-air surfaces.
+On the other hand, the fully-coated layer is a single covering on every glass-to-air surface.

 Multi-coated layers cover not only surfaces and lenses at least once.
 Lastly, for the fully multi-coated varieties, all glass-to-air surfaces have multiple layers.
 These are the 4 top coatings you should know about to help you make the right decision.

 When picking the right spotting scope for your lifestyle, you need to know all about what an exit pupil is.
 This is the column size that enters your spotting scope.
 The more light that enters the exit pupil, the more brightness you will get from your images without glare.
 You can determine the size of your image with the help of the exit pupil by dividing the objective lens to help with lighting power.